cegeka/simba-os/CONTRIBUTE.md

     </configuration>
 </plugin>
 ```
+To start a module: navigate to the module and execute `mvn jetty:run`.

 ### Build a War and deploy on an AppServer of your choice
 Use Maven to build a war e.g. from the commandline via: